19hours/sg-statutes/Acts/Customs Act.md

 ### Bottling warehouse

-66\.—(1) No person shall bottle any intoxicating liquors imported or manufactured in Singapore, or blend, compound or vary any intoxicating liquors except under and in accordance with the provisions of a licence granted by the Director-General and at the bottling warehouse specified in the licence.
+66\.—(1) No person shall bottle any intoxicating liquors imported or manufactured in Singapore, or blend, compound or vary any intoxicating liquors except under and in accordance with the provisions of a licence granted by the Director-General and at the bottling warehouse or warehouses specified in the licence.

+[3/2008 wef 04/04/2008]

 (2) Such licence shall be granted at the discretion of the Director-General upon payment of the prescribed fee, and shall be for such period and subject to such conditions as may be prescribed by regulations made under this Act, and may be suspended or withdrawn at any time by the Director-General.

+(2A) A licence to bottle any intoxicating liquors imported or manufactured in Singapore, or to blend, compound or vary any such intoxicating liquors at a bottling warehouse specified therein shall be deemed to be a licence for warehousing such dutiable goods at the bottling warehouse as provided for in section 51(1).

+[3/2008 wef 04/04/2008]

 (3) The licensee shall not be entitled to any compensation for the suspension or withdrawal of any licence granted under subsection (2) or for the surrender of the licence, but the Director-General may, in his discretion, allow a refund of one-twelfth of the amount of the licence fee for each complete month in respect of which the licence would have remained valid had it not been suspended, withdrawn or surrendered.

 ### Prohibition on keeping of utensil, apparatus, etc., for bottling, blending, etc.

-67\.—(1) No person, other than the holder of a licence under section 66(1), shall knowingly keep or have in his possession any utensil, apparatus, material or ingredient for bottling, blending, compounding or varying intoxicating liquors.
+67\.—(1) No person, other than the holder of a licence under section 66(1), or under section 83(3) for bottling intoxicating liquors imported or manufactured in Singapore, or blending, compounding or varying any intoxicating liquors, shall knowingly keep or have in his possession any utensil, apparatus, material or ingredient for bottling, blending, compounding or varying intoxicating liquors.

+[3/2008 wef 04/04/2008]

 (2) The owner and the occupier of any land or premises upon which any utensil, apparatus, material or ingredient for bottling, blending, compounding or varying intoxicating liquors is found shall each be deemed, until the contrary is proved, knowingly to have kept or had in his possession such utensil, apparatus, material or ingredient for the bottling, blending, compounding or varying of intoxicating liquors, as the case may be.